TobiasMolinero/TobiasMolinero/README.md

 ### About me

-I'm from Tucuman, Argentina.
+I'm 25 years old, i'm from Tucuman, Argentina.
 I'm a programmer student in the Universidad Tecnologica Nacional - Facultad Regional Tucuman.
 At the moment, i'm in the last year of the degree and I still need to pass five subjects.

 ### Technologies